 Metrics take many different shapes, there are OKRs, KPIs, IPAs, and even Pirate metrics.
-Don’t let the acronym soup stop you from adding them to your projects on CrossLead.
+Don’t let the acronym soup stop you from adding them to your Items in CrossLead.
 Start with a group conversations, make an informed selection, ask your team to focus on improvement of the metric, revisit the selection after a set period of time, and if using the metric had the expected results, continue use, if not, modify as necessary.

 - Metrics can be cross-functional or team specific.
 Be sure to identify if you plan to share this metric with other teams, or whether it's unique to your strategy or business function.
 Having a cross-functional metrics as a measure of success will help other functions understand your goals and will see you as contributing to their success as well.